 Sometimes circumstances are such that you have to file bankruptcy right away.
 Perhaps a creditor is threatening to attach your wages or levy your bank account.
 You may even be facing the imminent foreclosure sale of your home.
 The question then becomes, can you file right away?

-The answer is, in most instances, yes, but I do not recommend it.
+The answer is, in most instances, yes, but I do not recommend it unless you absolutely have to (like the sheriff sale on your home is next week - or tomorrow!).
 In New Jersey, under the bankruptcy rules, you can file what is called a "bare bones" or "skeletal" petition that contains very little information, as long as you file the remaining "schedules" of information within two weeks.

-Why Filing Fast Can Be a Bad Idea
+Why Filing Bankruptcy Fast Can Be a Bad Idea

 That is a bad idea, however, for many reasons, but mainly because if you fail to file the remaining parts of the petition by the deadline, your case will be dismissed.